mozaik-association/mozaik/docs/Petition_module.md

 !!! example

-    I hope that everyone in the Antwerp area can see and access this petition.
+    I want that only people from the Antwerp instance can access the petition.

 <figure markdown>
 ![screenshot 39](img/screen39.png)